Indoor Cactus Plant Care: A Beginner’s Growing Guide

 Humidity

-This is where cacti differ from most other houseplants with origins in the subtropics or tropics.
-They like dry air which is good because most of our home environments are on the dry side.
+This is where cacti differ from most other houseplants with subtropical or tropical origins.
+They’re adapted to dry air, which is beneficial because most home environments are on the dry side.
 No need to mist or spray these babies!

-In a high humidity environment, the soil will dry out a bit slower, so mind your watering frequency.
+In a high-humidity environment, the soil dries out more slowly, so adjust your watering frequency.

 Fertilizer/Feeding

 I use balanced plant food, diluted to half strength.
-My current favorites for cacti are Maxsea All-Purpose (16-16-16) and Foxfarm Grow Big (6-4-4).
-These are the two foods I use for all my other houseplants too.
-There are specific cactus fertilizers on the market but I have no experience with them and don’t feel the need to use them.
+My current favorites for cacti are Foxfarm Grow Big (6-4-4) and Maxsea All-Purpose (16-16-16).
+These are the two foods I use for all my other houseplants.
+There are specific cactus fertilizers on the market, but I have no experience with them and don’t feel the need to get a special fertilizer for a few plants.

 Our growing season is long here in Tucson.
-I feed my cacti at the very beginning of spring, at the beginning of summer, and right before fall.
+I feed my cacti at the very beginning of spring, at the beginning of summer, and in early fall.
 In locations with a shorter growing season, once in spring and once in summer will be fine.
+I also use worm compost/compost blend when planting, which is a slow-release way to feed.

-Having at least 1 drain hole in the bottom of the pot is the best.
-In the repotting post and video, I’ll also be covering how to plant and maintain cacti in pots without drainage holes.
+Make sure there’s at least one drain hole in the bottom of the pot so the water can readily drain out.
+In the repotting post and video linked below, I’ll also be covering how to plant and maintain cacti in pots without drainage holes.

 Pruning